 Shhh…we’re not supposed to tell you about these swimming holes…some of them don’t even have names and you may never find them without a map, but we understand that when it’s 40 degrees out with the humidity and the public beach is packed the hunt is on for the perfect swim spot.

 Those in the know will tell you the perfect swimming hole is an often closely guarded secret shared only with family and friends, to make sure it doesn’t get too “busy,” but don’t worry, we’ve got your back.
 Jump in at one of these out of the way spots in Lanark County and the Ottawa Valley.
+As always, please be respectful when visiting these natural sites – bring out your garbage and pay attention to physical distancing with others outside your social bubble (read our story about safe travel in Ontario’s Highlands for more information).

 *Scroll down to the map below to locate these spots.